LinkedSoftwareDependencies/Article-System-Components/content/configs.md

 For larger projects, the manual creation of components files for all classes in the project can require significant manual effort, and can therefore become error-prone.
 For projects that make use of a strongly-typed language, such as TypeScript, all required information to create such components files is in fact already available implicitly via the source code files.
-In order to minimize manual effort for such projects, we provide the open-source tool [_Components-Generator.js_](https://github.com/LinkedSoftwareDependencies/Components-Generator.js/){:.mandatory} for TypeScript projects.
+In order to minimize manual effort for such projects, we provide the open-source tool [_Components-Generator.js_](cite:cites link:docs:componentsjsgenerator) for TypeScript projects.

 Concretely, this tool can be installed into any TypeScript project.
 When its command-line script is invoked, it scans all exported TypeScript classes within this project,